-There’s really only one option here: The whole plan of this itinerary was to get you ready for the big day.
-So, keep it simple: stay close to the French Quarter, and post up near Jax Brewery for a view of the fireworks in the annual dueling barges at Go 4th on the River.
-Celebrations start at 6 p.m., leading up to the fireworks show at 9 p.m.
+Kick off your holiday weekend in the French Quarter and post on the Riverfront for a view of the fireworks in the annual dueling barges at Go 4th on the River.
+Enjoy the French Quarter while awaiting the fireworks show at 9 p.m.
 It’s a spectacle that provides a fitting accompaniment to the oversized nature of the 4th.

 Visit a brewery, or head out on a bar crawl.